r7kamura/rubocop_todo_corrector/README.md

 Auto-correct offenses defined in `.rubocop_todo.yml`.

 This is an internal implementation of [rubocop-todo-corrector](https://github.com/r7kamura/rubocop-todo-corrector) action.
+See its README for more information about this action.

 ## Installation